-The MIT Supercloud is intended to support research collaboration between MIT Lincoln Laboratory and students, faculty and researchers at MIT and other academic institutions.
+The MIT Supercloud is intended to support research and collaboration between MIT Lincoln Laboratory and students, faculty and researchers at MIT and other academic institutions.
+It is our practice to allow access from within the United States.
 The account request, approval, and creation process is:

 - Request: Fill out the form below, generate your ssh keys, and email both to us at firstname.lastname@example.org.

 - Advisor/PI Confirmation: You will also need to have your advisor or project PI send us a confirmation email.
 We will not create your account until we receive this email.

 - Approval: You may receive an email stating your account has been approved.
 You may also receive an email with additional questions before you are approved.

 - Creation: When your account is created and your ssh keys are in place, you will receive an email with your username.
 It is a good idea to check whether you can log in once you have received this email.

 - Tutorial: We will set up a meeting with you to give you a mini-tutorial on the system, help you get started running your code, go over some of our policies, and answer any questions you might have.

 If you are working on a project that can benefit from supercomputing resources please send a request to email@example.com with the following information:

 - Reason for creating account: e.g., research project, online course

 - Operating system on machine you will use when connecting to supercomputer